By Elizabeth Sumner

-After this reflection, take the Learning Style Survey and gain a truer understanding of the strategies you will need to implement to be successful as a student.
-This will allow you to incorporate good or better practices to maximize your retention and recall abilities.
+After this reflection, take the Learning Style Quiz to learn what your learning style is, and what strategies you will need to implement to be successful as a student, whether you’re a traditional student or an online student.
+This will allow you to incorporate better practices to maximize your retention and recall abilities.

-Once you have completed the survey, you are encouraged to visit the Student Success Center to schedule an appointment with a WGU Student Success Specialist to discuss your natural learning skills and to build on other areas to maximize your processing and retention abilities.
-In the Student Success Center, you can also access more resources to help you learn more about your learning style.
+Once you have completed the learning style assessment, we want to encourage you to visit the WGU Student Success Center to schedule an appointment with a WGU Student Success Specialist, or if you don’t attend WGU, to identify your university’s student success center and advisors.
+These experts will discuss your natural learning skills and to build on other areas to maximize your processing and retention abilities.
+In the WGU Student Success Center, you can also access more resources to help you learn more about your learning style.

-Here are three things you can incorporate to find success at WGU, depending on your learning style:
+Here are three things you can incorporate to find success at your online or traditional university, depending on your learning style:

-- Process the information aloud.
+- Process the information out-loud.
 This involves asking questions and answering them using your voice.
-The more you discuss the information aloud the better.
+The more you discuss the information out loud, the better.

-- Use verbal analogies and storytelling to demonstrate and talk through your point.
+- Use verbal analogies and tell stories to help you reach your point.

 - Include drawings and pictures in your notes to illustrate ideas and use COLOR!

 - Read the text and then convert the information into pictures, notes, diagrams, or mind maps.
-Learn more about making mind maps and using mind maps on YouTube (videos are a great learning tool for visual learners, too!).
+Learn more about mind maps on YouTube (videos are a great learning tool for visual learners, too!).

 - Take breaks and move around during your breaks.

-- Act things out, use gestures, or move around while studying, all of which helps to engage the kinesthetic learner.
+- Act things out, use gestures, or move around while studying, all of which helps to engage the kinesthetic or tactile learner.

 - Use models, charts, or diagrams to show relationships.